RaisinBread42/scraper-scripts/README.md

 **Recent changes:**
 - No more silent failures - all conversion errors trigger webhook notifications
 - Script stops if parsing fails to ensure data quality
+- Added duplicate removal by link to prevent processing the same listing multiple times

 ### 2. EcayTrade Scraper (`ecaytrade.py`)